ming2k/typio/docs/dev/control-surfaces.md

 ## Sources Of Truth

-Every control surface must keep these layers separate:

-- `runtime state`
-  Data exposed by the daemon, primarily over the D-Bus status interface.
-- `persisted config`
-  The authoritative `typio.toml` as seen by the daemon.
-- `local stage`
-  The most recent client-side representation of edits not yet confirmed by the daemon.
-- `view state`
-  Widget state such as dropdown selections, switches, and spin buttons.

-Rules:
+The canonical ownership model is defined in
+[State Management](state-management.md).
+Control-surface code should not redefine those domains locally.

+For UI work, the practical rules are:

-- Runtime state must come from the daemon, not from client-side filesystem guesses.
+- runtime state must come from the daemon, not from client-side filesystem guesses
-- If a runtime selection is unknown, the UI must keep the widget unselected instead of guessing a fallback entry.
+- if a runtime selection is unknown, keep the widget unselected instead of guessing a fallback entry
-- Persistent edits must start from the daemon's current `ConfigText`.
+- persistent edits must start from the daemon's current `ConfigText`
-- Widget state is never authoritative by itself.
+- widget state is never authoritative by itself
-- Programmatic refresh must not overwrite newer local staged edits.
+- programmatic refresh must not overwrite newer local staged edits
-- Selector widgets should prefer the shared `ControlStateBinding` model over bespoke sync logic.
+- selector widgets should prefer the shared `ControlStateBinding` model over bespoke sync logic

 ## Editing Model